 Espresso Vivace Redesign

-In 2013, Rohit worked in a team to redesign and implement a new version of the website for Seattle's finest coffee roaster, Espresso Vivace.
+Rohit worked in a team to redesign and implement a new version of the website for Seattle coffee roaster Espresso Vivace.
 Together, they employed a user-centered design methodology to conduct research, gather feedback, design, develop, and release a beautiful new website.
 The final website is responsive, maintainable, and the official website of Espresso Vivace.

 Rohit and his team followed a user-centered design process to redesign and implement the website: